 No credit card required

 A company’s LMS is the single most important aspect of its eLearning training strategy.
 It is the environment in which all training activities are stored, delivered, tracked, reported, and analyzed.
 Currently, LMS’s account for 38% of the average learning technology budget.

 Organizations often feel like they’re married to their LMS with no easy way out.
 44% of companies are currently looking to switch from their existing LMS.
 The clunky nature of the LMS has become a common joke between eLearning professionals.
-So why are users so dissatisfied?
-Let’s go back to the two biggest players in the market, Moodle and Blackboard, and find out...
+Why is there such widespread user dissatisfaction?
+Let's revisit two major players in the market, Moodle and Blackboard, to uncover the reasons.